• Home

 • Must contain at least 5 individually purchased ingredients

-• Must be made from scratch, except for the crust which can be chosen from the approved item list.
-(See list for approved items.)
+• It must be made from scratch, except for the crust, which can be chosen from the approved item list (See list for approved items).

-• No cake mixes or pre-made mixes will be allowed
+• No cake mixes, cookie mixes, or pre-made mixes/fillings will be allowed

-• No puddings of any type are allowed--If you have questions ask--
+• No puddings or custards of any type are allowed

-• Place the PRINTED (not handwritten) recipe in a Ziploc bag and bring it with you when you turn in your entry.
-DO NOT WRITE the team’s name, school, or anything on the baggie or on the recipe)
+• Place the PRINTED (not handwritten) recipe in a Ziploc bag and bring it when you turn in your entry.
+DO NOT WRITE the team’s name, school, or anything on the baggie or the recipe.

-• Topping items (such as cookie/candy crumbles which are placed on top of a dessert) may be used to garnish BUT DO NOT COUNT AS PART OF THE 5 INGREDIENTS
+• Garnishing is allowed in this category.
+Topping items (such as cookie/candy crumbles which are placed on top of a dessert) may be used to garnish BUT DO NOT COUNT AS PART OF THE 5 INGREDIENTS

 NO PRE-MADE DESSERTS ARE ALLOWED.